petrica/martinescu/content/posts/homio/request-for-comment.md

 ### Communication Packet

-As we would like to keep the size of the packet to a minimum, we are looking at binary serialising the data.
+As we would like to keep the size of the packet to a minimum, we are looking to binary serialise the data.
 The communication packet should be easy to serialise and deserialise.
 In order to properly deserialise the packet, the client muse know upfront the content type of the packet.
-On top of this, because we may have packets that will end up to multiple clients, we will need to also specify the recipient of the packet so the clients that receive a packet intended for someone else, they would know to ignore it.
+On top of this, because we may have packets that will end up to multiple clients, we will need to also specify the recipient of the packet, such that the clients will drop a packet that it is intended for someone else.

 The structure of the packet could look like this: